10th Annual AICUR (All-Ireland Conference of Undergraduate Research)

 There is a channel in the AICUR Teams site called ‘Conference Opening and Welcome Address’ which will host the conference opening and welcome address from TBC pm.
 Access it here.

-We are very excited to welcome our Keynote Speaker, Announced very soon.
+Keynote Address; We are very excited to welcome our Keynote Speaker, Oisín Hassan Policy Executive for Lifelong Learning and Skills, IUA.

 Breakout Room links